How to Stop Snapping at the People You Love (As Well As the Ones You Don’t) cover art

 You didn’t used to be like this, did you?

 The sharp words, the slammed drawer, the guilt that follows.
-I’ve been there too – wondering how I became someone who snaps at the people I love most.
+I’ve been there too – wondering how I became someone who snaps at the people I love the most.

-What if I told you your anger isn’t bad and it isn’t something you need to hide?
+What if I told you that your anger isn’t bad and it isn’t something you need to hide?
 For too long we’ve been taught to bottle it up, to keep smiling, to push it down.
 But anger is normal.
 Anger is necessary.
-And when you understand it, it can become one of your greatest allies.
+And when you understand it, anger can become one of your greatest allies.

 © Anna Mathur 2026 (P) Penguin Audio 2026

-Anger Management Communication & Social Skills Emotions Personal Development Psychology Psychology & Mental Health
+Anger Management Communication & Social Skills Emotions Personal Development Psychology Psychology & Mental Health Rage

 Critic reviews